 - Support and response for spring and summer recess travel;

 - The continuation of classes and assessments during disruptions caused by periods of self-isolation, quarantine, university closure, and travel disruption;

 - Alternate work arrangements for staff to reduce contact if needed

 The risk of COVID-19 infection is dependent on exposure, but details about the new virus are still emerging.
 The most important route of transmission is likely close contact (six feet or less) with sick patients who spread respiratory droplets when they cough or sneeze.
 These droplets can land in the mouths or noses of people who are nearby or possibly be inhaled into the lungs.
 It may be possible for someone to be infected by touching an object or surface contaminated by COVID-19 virus and then touching their own mouth, nose, or potentially their eyes.
 The risk of spread from asymptomatic people and from touching surfaces is much lower than droplet spread from sick patients.
 The reported incubation period (time from exposure to the onset of symptoms) ranges from two to 14 days.

-Severity of COVID-19 infection ranges from mild to severe, but the majority of cases in China have not required hospitalization.
-Critical illness has developed in 15 percent of Wuhan patients and up to 3 percent are dying of the disease.
+Severity of COVID-19 infection ranges from mild to severe.
 Fever of >100.4° F (>38° C), cough, and shortness of breath are the most frequently reported symptoms.
 COVID-19 symptoms overlap with those of influenza and other respiratory infections.
 Therefore, the CDC has published guidelines to identify patients at risk of COVID-19 and determine when testing is necessary.

 If you experience fever, cough, or difficulty breathing, stay home and contact a healthcare provider for guidance—do not go to a healthcare facility before you have called your doctor or a hospital emergency room for instructions.